 Want to prepare your e-bike for winter conditions?
 Two words: soap and water.

-First up, cleaning your bike after a salty, muddy winter ride.
-Your VanMoof is built with as many aluminum and rust-resistant parts as possible, but some parts are a little more sensitive to salt and grit than others.
-If you ride every day, give your bike a weekly wipe-down with some good old water and soap.
-Our Bike Doctors also recommend greasing your chain once a month with a wax-based lubricant.
+Our first tip to help you keep your e-bike safe and in shape in the winter is to clean your bike after a muddy winter bike ride.
+As well as dirtying your bike, mud contains salt.
+And while your VanMoof is built with as many aluminum and rust-resistant parts as possible, some parts are a little more sensitive to salt and grit than others.
+If you ride every day, give your bike a weekly wipe-down with some water and soap.
+Our Bike Doctors also recommend greasing your chain once a month with the oil that comes in your toolbox.

-Even if you’re an experienced speed demon, take it down a notch and go slow.
-Snow and ice are reaaaaally slippery, and even on a 2-wheel drive beast like the VanMoof Electrified, it’s way safer to take that sharp turn at a more moderate pace.
+Wondering if you need different tires for the winter months?
+Or whether it’s even safe to ride your e-bike while conditions are less than perfect?
+Well, our advice, even if you’re an experienced speed demon, is to take it down a notch and go slower than you usually would.
+It’s no surprise that snow and ice can cause accidents, and even on a two-wheel drive beast like the VanMoof S3 & X3, it’s way safer to take that sharp turn at a more moderate pace.
 Not just that, but you’ll make your ride more comfortable by reducing the windchill factor.
-Your frozen nose will thank you, trust us.
+Your frozen nose will thank you – trust us.

-To protect its lifetime, a VanMoof Electrified battery can't charge below 0 °C/32 °F. That’s why it’s better to park your bike inside at room temperature when temperatures outside hit an extreme low — it’ll charge better and take you farther on those chilly winter rides.
-If you do park it outdoors in the cold, just make sure the battery isn't totally empty.
+Where you store your bike in the winter is mostly a matter of choice.
+But, to protect its lifetime, a VanMoof S3 & X3 battery can't charge below 0 °C/32 °F. That’s why it’s even better to store your bike inside at room temperature when temperatures outside hit an extreme low — it’ll charge better and take you further on those winter rides.
+If you prefer storing your e-bike outside, just make sure the battery isn't totally empty.